Yale/VA Clinical Informatics Fellowship Program

 Eligibility & Application

-Applicants for the Clinical Informatics fellowship should have a doctoral degree (e.g., an MD or DO) and be board-certified or board-eligible in emergency medicine.
+Applicants for the Clinical Informatics fellowship should have a medical degree (e.g., an MD or DO).
 Applicants should also have a desire to pursue a career based, in whole or in part, in Clinical Informatics.
-Experience with computer programming is valuable.
+Experience with computer programming and/or research is valuable.

 The Clinical Informatics fellowship is a 2-year experience.
 Fellows may enroll for a MHS degree.